roopendra/devops/kubernetes/README.md

 1Installation

  **For Windows:**
- I would recommend to install Doeker Desktop as setup is easy. https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe
+ I would recommend to install Docker Desktop as setup is easy. https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe

  For more details, you can check here: https://docs.docker.com/desktop/install/windows-install/